fullstack-yogis/postAR-Server/README.md

 This repository contains the back end source code, built using GraphQL Yoga server, Prisma Client, and connecting to Prisma Server.

-If you would like to run the server locally, please follow the directions
+If you would like to run the server locally, please follow the below directions

 # Prerequisites